 A simple definition of Interval Training is a series of short, high-intensity exercise periods alternated with periods of rest.
 These higher and lower intensity periods are repeated several times to form a complete workout.
+For the woman in specific, make sure to use the Women’s Running Shoes for Overpronation which are specially designed for overall balance as this can help you workout longer with almost no form of discomfort.
 Here’s a basic example: first you walk for 5 minutes at 5.6km/h followed by walking for 1 minute at 6.8km/h and then repeat this sequence several times.
 Interval training is built upon alternating short, high-intensity bursts of speed with slower, recovery phases throughout a single workout.
 The interval workouts can be highly sophisticated and structured training that is designed for an athlete based on his or her sport, event and current level of conditioning.

 Interval training is often contrasted with continuous training, which is any activity without rest intervals and can be performed at low, moderate or high intensities.
 Some trainers combine both continuous and interval trainings so as to maximise the body’s fat burn rate.

 Benefits of Interval Training